 What Is an Account Team?

-- An Account Team is simply a group of users who work on an account together.
+- An Account Team is simply a group of users working on an account together.

 What Makes Account Teams Special?